Understanding the Blend-If parameters

-We want to knock out the black background around the moon.
-We can use the elliptical marquee tool to create a circular selection around the moon, inverse it, feather it and delete it.
-But what can we do if we want the moon to appear behind the tree branches?
-Our task is getting tougher.
-Using a layer mask would be an option yet it would require a lot of work.
-Fortunately Photoshop offers us a powerful and flexible feature.
+To remove the black background around the moon, we can create a circular selection with the elliptical marquee tool, inverse it, feather it, and delete it.
+But if we want the moon to appear behind the tree branches, we face a tougher task.
+Using a layer mask would be an option, but it could be labor-intensive.
+Fortunately, Photoshop offers a powerful and flexible feature.

-Select the Moon layer and double click its thumbnail to open the layer styles window.
-On the BLEND IF area you can see two horizontal bars.
-Underneath each one of these bars you can see a black slider and a white slider; each slider is divided into two parts.
+Select the Moon layer and double-click its thumbnail to open the Layer Styles window.
+In the BLEND IF section, you'll see two horizontal bars with black and white sliders beneath each.
+Let's explore this feature.

-Click the black slider underneath the first bar and move it to the right until you read the tonal value of 40 (see the image below).
+Drag to the right the black slider underneath the first bar of the Blend If section, until you read the tonal value of 40 (see the image below).

 The black background around the moon has disappeared:

 How did this happen?
-By dragging the black slider to the right you 'told' Photoshop to make invisible all the active layer pixels that were darker than the value of 40.
-Similarly if you move the white slider to the left, you will make all the active layer pixels that are lighter than a specific value to disappear!
+By dragging the black slider to the right, you instructed Photoshop to hide all active layer pixels darker than a value of 40.
+Likewise, moving the white slider to the left makes pixels lighter than a specific value disappear.

 We want to make the moon appear behind the trees.
 In other words we want to bring forward the dark pixels of the underlying layer(s).

-Drag the black slider of the second bar to the right until you read the tonal value of 20.
-This brings forward the pixels of the underlying layer that are darker than the tonal value of 20.
-As a result the dark tree branches and leaves appear in front of the bright moon pixels.
+Drag the second bar's black slider to the right until it reaches a tonal value of 20.
+This will bring forward the darker pixels of the underlying layer, making the dark tree branches and leaves appear in front of the bright moon pixels.

-It’s time to find out why the sliders are divided into two parts.
+Let's discover why the sliders are divided into two parts.
 Hold down the Alt key (PC) or the Option key (Mac) and drag the second bar's black slider to the right.
-The slider splits into two parts.
-Drag to the right, until you read the value of 20/80 (see image below).
+The slider will split into two parts.
+Drag it to the right until it reaches the value of 20/80 (see image below).

-In this way you specify a tonal blending range within which the transition from visible to non-visible pixels takes place.
-As a result we create a soft blending effect.
-Now the tree edges look soft and the overall effect is natural:
+By specifying a tonal blending range for the transition from visible to non-visible pixels, you create a soft blending effect.
+This softens the tree edges, resulting in a natural overall effect: